What is asset protection?

 Who are other common creditors clients don’t think of as a “typical” creditor?

 — The stock market.
 You know this is the case if you had money invested from 2000-2002 when the stock market lost nearly 40% of its value and again when the stock market crashed between 2007 and March of 2009 when it lost 59% of its value.
 Think about it, did you lose money from 2000-2002 and again in 2007-2009?
 Absolutely.
 Would you like to position your money in wealth-building tools with good potential for growth and still principally protect all or the majority of your money?
-Would you like to earn a 7%-8% guaranteed rate of return (accumulation value) over a 10-20 year period coupled with a guaranteed lifetime income you can never outlive?
-If so, you’ll want to click here to learn more (including viewing a voiced-over educational PowerPoint presentation) or simply contact our firm at firstname.lastname@example.org.
+Would you like to earn a 5-7% guaranteed rate of return* on an accumulation value (not walk away value) used to calculate/provide for you a guaranteed lifetime income* you can never outlive?
+If so, you’ll want to click here to learn more (including viewing a voiced-over educational PowerPoint presentation) or simply contact our firm at email@example.com.

 — Estate taxes.
 Clients with wealth all worry about the estate taxes that will be paid upon their death.
 Few advisors truly know “advanced” estate planning and ways to mitigate estate taxes.
 Our firm specializes in helping clients reduce their estate taxes through supercharged gifting strategies, charitable planning, and many more tools that are not well known by the “average” advisor.
 To learn more about estate planning tools you can use to mitigate or avoid estate taxes, please click here.